 Free Trade

-Georgia doesn’t have much of an industrial base and it runs a perennial current account deficit.
-However, instead of attempting to build the country’s industry through government intervention (a policy paradigm that has failed miserably in most other parts of the world), the government has opted to let the market decide which goods and services should be produced in the country.
+However, instead of attempting to build the country’s industry through government intervention (a policy model that has failed miserably in most other parts of the world), the government has opted to let the market decide which goods and services should be produced in the country.

 An Open Immigration Policy

-A country can never have enough talented, enterprising or wealthy people.
+A country can never have enough talented, enterprising, or wealthy people.
 That’s especially true for an emerging market like Georgia that needs to attract offshore investment and entrepreneurship in order to achieve lasting economic growth.

-The Georgian government has thus made it easy for foreign nationals to live and work in the country.
-Foreigners are not required to obtain a work permit to legally earn income in Georgia.
+Thus, The Georgian government has made it easy for foreign nationals to live and work there.
+Foreigners are not required to obtain a work permit to earn income in Georgia legally.

 They are required to obtain a residence permit, but the process is simple and successful in most cases.
 Obtaining a second passport in Georgia is also a possibility.

 Minimal Barriers to Entry

 Perhaps nothing is worse for a developing economy than barriers to entry.
 Such barriers impede growth in individual sectors by the dominance of monopolies that use their wealth to influence government for their zero-sum benefit.
-Potential competitors are denied market access, prices go up and quality goes down.
+Potential competitors are denied market access, prices go up, and quality goes down.

+Worst of all, fewer people are able to put their skills and creative energies to productive use.
 The Georgian economic model recognizes the benefits of open-access markets.
 Consequently, the UNM government sharply reduced the number of licensing requirements in the economy.

-In 2005, government agencies were ordered to justify each of their licensing requirements.
+Government agencies were ordered to justify each of their licensing requirements.
 Those deemed not crucial for the economy’s functioning were swiftly canceled.

 Georgia also subscribes to the “Silence is Consent” principle.
-This means that, in cases when a license is required, 30 days following submission the applicant is free to legally do business unless expressly told otherwise by the authorities.
+This means that, in cases when a license is required, 30 days following submission, the applicant is free to legally do business unless expressly told otherwise by the authorities.

 Taxes Made Simple

 Much has been said about Georgia’s low tax rates.
 And they are low by most standards: 20% on personal income, 15% on corporate income, 5% on dividends and interest, and 1% on property.
-Plus, no capital gains tax and foreign-source income is exempt in all cases.

 Given all of Georgia’s economic success, it should definitely be an option for those looking to get a second passport, set up an offshore company, or make offshore investments.